Study Team Members

 Principal Investigator

-Douglas Stewart, M.D., an internist and medical geneticist, is the principal investigator of the DICER1 study and has a special interest in familial cancer syndromes.
+Dr. Stewart is an internist and medical geneticist, is the principal investigator of the DICER1-Related Tumor Predisposition Study and has a special interest in familial cancer syndromes.

 Clinical Team

-Margarita Aryavand, M.S.N., C.F.N.P., nurse practitioner and captain of the U.S. Public Health Service, assesses the genetic causes and clinical features of RASopathies and examines the role of genetic and environmental factors in the etiology of cancer and related conditions.
+Margarita Aryavand is a nurse practitioner and captain of the U.S. Public Health Service with a special interest in the genetic causes and clinical features of familial cancer disorders.

 Scientific Team

-Jessica Hatton, M.S., C.G.C., a genetic counselor who works to interpret the clinical significance of different DICER1 genetic variants.
+Jessica is a genetic counselor who works to interpret the clinical significance of different DICER1 genetic variants.

 Special Volunteer